pakeke-constructor/umg-mod-monorepo/rgb_chess/THING_IDEAS.md

 - End of turn: unit becomes color [color], and this item is consumed
 - End of turn: unit gets [color] removed, and this item is consumed
 - Start battle: unit becomes [color]
+- Start of turn:  If there are no [color] allies, give +2 income

 etc. BE MORE CREATIVE!!!
 More items like these above three.
 We want the items to be meshing with their own rules as much as possible.